-- Fit in some large bedroom furniture that would work in any living space as well with nature-inspired
+- Fit in some large and modern bedroom design furniture that would work in any living space as well with nature-inspired

 While it’s not exactly a kitchen per se, extending the size of the dining room can be great especially if it’s within a few meters from the TV and the balcony.

 - If the kitchen seems too small to fit in a dining table that’s large enough to feed a large number of people, then look towards the living room.

 - This can raise the value of the home as well and would give you a reason to demand higher amounts, should you ever sell or rent the space.